Exclusive: Argentina says new debt revamp proposal in right direction, still falls short

 BUENOS AIRES (Reuters) - Argentina’s economy minister said on Friday that a newly received debt restructuring proposal from two creditor groups was a step in the right direction, but still fell short of what the country needed to strike a deal.

-The Ad Hoc Bondholder Group, a major creditor committee involved in $65 billion restructuring talks with Argentina, earlier said in a made a new “more favorable” proposal alongside a second group of bondholders.
+The Ad Hoc Bondholder Group, a major creditor committee involved in $65 billion restructuring talks with Argentina, earlier said it made a new “more favorable” proposal alongside a second group of bondholders.

 In a statement shared with Reuters, the minister said that the two sides had gotten closer together with recent negotiations but that there was still an important distance to cover.